 - o Agriculture

-- o Developed
+- Developed

 - Forest

 - Non-forest wetland

-- Other
+- o Other

-- Rangeland or pasture
+- o Rangeland or pasture

 Model predictor data

 We use spectral information from Landsat and Sentinel-2 imagery and topographic information from the USGS National Elevation Dataset (NED) for modeling.
 Descriptions of each of these datasets are provided below.